spakin/gosp/docs/configure.md

 **`GospWorkDir`** is needed while the Web server is running.
 It contains a `pages` subdirectory that shadows the filesystem structure and contains one shared object per requested URL.
 It contains a `sockets` subdirectory that also shadows the filesystem structure and contains one local-domain socket per requested URL.
 And it contains a `go-build` directory that caches results of `go build` commands.
 It is safe to delete the contents of `GospWorkDir` when the Web server is not running.

 **`GospAllowedImports`** specifies the set of [Go packages](https://golang.org/pkg/) that a Go Server Page is allowed to `import`.
 This is one of the main security mechanisms Go Server Pages provides.
 Ideally, each page should be granted access only to the minimum set of packages it requires to run.
-Although `ALL` is supported, remember that this does mean that a page can `import "os"` to gain full access to local files or `import "net"` to perform its own network communication.
+Although `ALL` is supported, note that this means a page can `import "os"` to gain full read/write access to local files or `import "net"` to perform its own network communication.

 As a special case, if the argument to `GospAllowedImports` begins with a `+`, the set of allowed packages is appended to its parent's set.
 For example, with the configuration
 ```ApacheConf